CGNS/cgns.github.io/html/_sources/governance/support.rst.txt

    cd /tmp/gz/install/lib/python3.7/site-packages
    unzip guzzle_sphinx_theme-0.7.11-py3.7.egg

-If you still have an error in `import guzzle_sphinx_theme' you can move the pacge this way:
+If you still have an error in `import guzzle_sphinx_theme` you can move the page this way:

 .. code-block:: shell